-Performance Measure 2016/17 2017/18 2018/19 2019/20 Actual Target Target Target Total sales (USD, millions) of wood attributable to program interventions - U.S. non-residential and multistorey/multi-family residential construction markets.
-128 130 144 158
+Per formance Measure 2016/17 Actual 2017/18 Forecast 2018/19 Target 2019/20 Target 2020/21 Target 2.3 Total sales (USD, millions) of wood attributable to directly influenced and converted projects - U.S. non-residential and multi-storey/multi-family residential construction markets 1 128 130 144 158 172

-Data Source: U.S. Woodworks Program.
+1Data Source: U.S. WoodWorks Program.

+This measure tracks success in increasing wood usage in the U.S. in commercial, institutional and multi-family residential/mid-rise segment.
 Most single-family housing in North America uses wood frame construction as the primary building method.
 However, wood has a smaller share of non-residential structures and of multi-storey, multi-family residences.
 The forest industry in B.C., the rest of Canada and in the U.S. has a strong interest in seeing wood products secure a much higher market penetration in this segment.
-To this end, FII supports the U.S. WoodWorks program to deliver activities that assist architects, builders and developers to incorporate more wood into their projects, as well as convert their projects to wood from other materials.
-Efforts will focus on a range of building types (i.e., multi-storey/multi-family, non-residential, taller buildings).
+To this end, FII supports the U.S. WoodWorks program to deliver education and technical advisory activities that assist architects, builders and developers to incorporate more wood into projects, as well as convert projects from other materials to wood.
+Efforts focus on a range of building types (i.e., multi-storey/multi-family, non-residential, taller buildings).
 This diversification strategy will help expand the influence of the program across the construction sector while protecting suppliers against market fluctuations in any one particular segment of the building sector.